 With 1 in 10 people suffering from an addiction, this illness is a very real problem in our everyday lives.
-So what exactly is addiction and why are people so reluctant to seek help when they are suffering?
+So what exactly is an addiction and why are people so reluctant to seek help when they are suffering?

 Addiction is a progressive illness – and a very common one at that.
 This might be to a substance (drugs or alcohol), to a behaviour (sex, gambling, shopping, relationships or self-harm) or to food (over-eating, anorexia or bulimia).

-Latest research indicates that addictive behaviour is often rooted in trauma – the experience of a situation, event, or series of events of a terrifying and overwhelming nature.
+Latest research indicates that addictive behavior is often rooted in trauma – the experience of a situation, event, or series of events of a terrifying and overwhelming nature.
 As a result, an individual may repeatedly turn to a substance or type of behaviour in an attempt to comfort themselves or cope.

 Unfortunately, it doesn’t work.
 As addiction takes hold, a complete loss of self-worth, a breakdown in trust, and inevitable social isolation follow – as both the addict and his or her family are drawn into the vortex.